Sustainability Certification Organizations in the Fashion Industry

 Social Accountability Accreditation Services

 SAAS began work in 1997 as an independent accreditation department within Social Accountability International.
-It evaluates, accredits, and monitors organizations auditing companies that qualify to the SA8000 Standard.
-It’s the only global accreditation body whose mission is to support implementation of social and labor standards.
-It’s vision is a world where all people across the globe enjoy fair and safe workplaces.
+The organization evaluates, accredits, and monitors other organizations auditing companies that qualify to the SA8000 Standard.
+SAAS is the only global accreditation body whose mission is to support implementation of social and labor standards.
+Its vision is a world where all people across the globe enjoy fair and safe workplaces.
+About Social Accountability Accreditation Services

 World Fair Trade Organization - WFTO